ASC Strategic Plan

 Detect and disrupt misconduct, and hold offenders accountable

-As securities fraud and misconduct becomes ever more complex, crosses borders and incorporates new technologies to mislead investors and escape detection, it is imperative that we have access to the right information, expertise, processes and technology to detect ‘bad actors’, analyze data and evidence, and disrupt securities misconduct in response to trends.
+As securities fraud and misconduct becomes ever more complex, crosses borders and incorporates new technologies to mislead investors and escape detection, it is imperative that we work collaboratively and have access to the right information, expertise, processes and technology to detect ‘bad actors’, analyze data and evidence, remove financial incentives for misconduct, disrupt securities misconduct in response to trends and minimize the threat posed by recidivists.
 As part of this we will also continue outreach with partner agencies to share information and collaborate, work collaboratively with other regulators and seek support of market participants to detect securities misconduct.

 Ensure effective compliance oversight

 Priority initiatives will include the continued operationalization of the client focused reforms and playing a meaningful role in the oversight of OBSI, including implementing binding decision making.
-We will also continue to pursue technology to assist with effective compliance oversight, and participate in a number of CSA working groups and projects designed to protect investors.
+We will also continue to refine our review process to increase personal interaction with registrants, pursue technology to assist with effective compliance oversight, monitor and analyze electronic media used in stock promotions and participate in a number of CSA working groups and projects designed to protect investors.

 Enhance investor education efforts to reach a broader audience